pranujm/pranujm/README.md

 # Hey there 👋

+console.log(

-My name is Pranuj, and I...
+"My name is Pranuj, and I...

 am a CS major and Graphic Design minor @ RPI

 am a front-end software developer looking for swe/web dev internships for summer 2025

-enjoy creating user-friendly web apps
+enjoy creating user-friendly web apps"

+)

+console.log(

+"when I'm not coding, I'm either in the gym, playing videogames, watching anime, or applying and getting rejected by a shit ton of companies"

+)